christiangenco/email-blueprints/README.md

 Email Blueprints
 ================

+**Note**: the only difference between this repository and [the main branch](https://github.com/mailchimp/email-blueprints) is that these HTML templates have been properly formatted.
+Mailchimp's were excessively messy.

 [Brought to you by MailChimp](http://www.mailchimp.com/), these email blueprints are licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

 Email Blueprints is a collection of HTML email templates that can serve as a solid foundation and starting point for the design of emails.
 They include template language elements that make them customizable when imported into a MailChimp account, as well as merge tags that will generate dynamic content when sent through MailChimp.
 Not a MailChimp user?
 You can [sign up free](http://www.mailchimp.com/signup) or simply strip out merge tags and use these templates to send through any system.